Things Fall Apart: Adaptations

-In 1987, The novel was adapted by director, David Orere, into television miniseries broadcast by the Nigerian Television Authority.
+In 1987, the novel was adapted by director David Orere into a television miniseries broadcast by the Nigerian Television Authority.
 It starred Pete Edochie as Okonkwo and Justus Esiri as Obierika.
 Others included Nkem Owoh and Sam Loco Efe in supporting roles.

-In 1999, the American hip-hop band the Roots released their fourth studio album Things Fall Apart in reference to Achebe's novel.
-Also, a theatrical production of Things Fall Apart adapted by Biyi Bandele was performed at the Kennedy Center.
+In 1999, the American hip-hop band The Roots released a studio album of the same name as the novel.
+In the same year, a theatrical production of the novel as adapted by Biyi Bandele was performed at Kennedy Center.
 In September 2024, a television adaptation was announced to be in development at A24 with Idris Elba and David Oyelowo as the producers.